Svilen-Stefanov/Data-Stream-Processing/README.md

 path to a new one is not enough.
 Program should be run with ***-delete*** parameter.

 ***CAUTION:*** Process of creating, filling tables and creating similarity matrix for task 2 can take up to 1 hour.
+This is why we fill it using the script during Initial Configuration within the setup.sh script.
 It can be skipped at any point, first run or Nth run of the project by running script which imports it all and is located at
 ***data-stream-processing-and-analytics/Database/:***